Swiss Congregation

 The Swiss Congregation of the Benedictine Confederation is a grouping of Benedictine monasteries in Switzerland or with significant historical Swiss connections.

 Foundation

-The Congregation was founded, at the urging of the Papal legate to Switzerland, in 1602, with a significant reform agenda.
+The congregation was founded, at the urging of the Papal legate to Switzerland, in 1602, with a significant reform agenda.
 Of the nine Benedictine monasteries in Switzerland which had survived the Reformation, seven had joined by 1604.
 Disentis Abbey was prevented at first by considerations of the sensitive politico-religious situation in Graubünden, but joined in 1617.
 Beinwil Abbey had been dissolved in 1554, but the community was still together, and at last, after it had been decided that a re-foundation would take place at Mariastein, joined in 1647.

-The membership of the Congregation as at 1647 was thus all the extant Benedictine monasteries still in Switzerland:
+As at 1647, therefore, the congregation included all the extant Benedictine monasteries in Switzerland: